Steve Hamer (footballer)

-Football career
+Playing career

-He played as a central defender in non-League football making his Isthmian League debut aged 18 against Clapton in 1970 for the Corinthian-Casuals.
+Hamer played as a central defender in non-League football making his Isthmian League debut aged 18 against Clapton in 1970 for the Corinthian-Casuals.
 He left the Corinthian-Casuals in February 1971 and joined local rivals Tooting & Mitcham United.
 In 1972 Manager Sid Cann signed him for Sutton United.
 A serious knee injury kept him out of the game for most of that season before he rejoined former Tooting and Mitcham manager Doug Flack at Carshalton Athletic, where he was a teammate of future England national football team Manager Roy Hodgson.

 In 1975, he left Carshalton Athletic and signed as a full-time professional for Berea Park based in Pretoria and playing in the National Football League.
-In the early part of 1976 due to personal reasons he returned to the UK and signed for Bromley At the start of the 1976–77 season he became player/manager of the Corinthian-Casuals alongside Paul Sussams.
+In the early part of 1976 for personal reasons he returned to the UK and signed for Bromley At the start of the 1976–77 season he became player/manager of the Corinthian-Casuals alongside Paul Sussams.
 In 1977 Sussams became the sole manager.

+In 1978 due to a serious knee injury he was forced to retire from the game as a player.